awakelife93/msa-ddd-with-event-sourcing-cqrs-pattern/README.md

 `This project used Mysql, Mongoose, and Redis, so please check the server environments.`

+1. **In the Event Sourcing pattern, all changes to an object are stored in the Command Server, and only the final data is stored in the Query Server.**
-1. `Open Command (CUD) Server, Query (R) Server`\
+2. `Open Command (CUD) Server, Query (R) Server`\
    1-1.
 Server separation based on request objectives by micro-service architecture\
    1-2.
 Command Server only accepts requests for Create, Update, and Delete.\
    1-3.
 Query Server only accepts Read requests.
-2. `If the operation of data at the service layer of the command server is finished, EventBus adds the entity to the Event Queue operation.`\
+3. `If the operation of data at the service layer of the command server is finished, EventBus adds the entity to the Event Queue operation.`\
    2-1.
 If data manipulation fails or fails during the event bus process, the working entity on the command server is rolled back.\
    2-2.
 If the event operation fails, retry 3 times.\
    2-3.
 If the operation fails three times, it will remain in the queue as a failed operation, and if the cause is unknown or unresolved in the runtime environment, the data synchronization between the command server and the query server will not match.
-3. `The event bus is in charge of collectively reflecting the loaded tasks of the event queue to the Mongodb of the Query server.`
+4. `The event bus is in charge of collectively reflecting the loaded tasks of the event queue to the Mongodb of the Query server.`
-4. `The event bus detects its own state and processes logic accordingly.`
+5. `The event bus detects its own state and processes logic accordingly.`
-5. `This mechanism enables thorough role separation by separating the database of the command server and the query server.`
+6. `This mechanism enables thorough role separation by separating the database of the command server and the query server.`

 ### Project Guide